BryanChiu/Mactivision/designdoc.md

   * `choice: 𝔹`
   * `choiceTime: DateTime`
   #### **Assumptions**
-  * The constructor `MemoryChoiceEvent(DateTime,`seq of `string, string, 𝔹, TimeSpan)` is called before any other access routines are called for that object.
+  * The constructor `MemoryChoiceEvent(DateTime,`seq of `string, string, 𝔹, DateTime)` is called before any other access routines are called for that object.
   #### **Design Decision**
   This module represents the `MemoryChoiceEvent` class which can be instantiated by a _Minigame_ to store data relating to a single _Memory Choice Event_.
 This object should be passed to a _Memory Choice Metric_ object ([`MemoryChoiceMetric`](#memory-choice-metric-module)) for consumption.
 Every _Memory Choice Event_ has a time stamp (`eventTime`) in which the event occurred, and an array of strings (`objectsSet`) representing the set of objects which should be answered `true`: ie., if `object` is a member of `objectsSet`, `choice` should be `true` if the user guesses correctly; `false` if the user guesses incorrectly. `choiceTime` is the timestamp the user made the choice, and `eventTime` is the timestamp the choice was presented to the user.
 If you subtract the two, the result is the time it took for the user to make the choice.
   #### **Access Routine Semantics**